all-of-us/raw-data-repository/README.md

 It is possible to get the same participant data back in multiple sync responses.
 The recommended time between syncs is 5 minutes.

-#### `GET /ParticipantSummary/Modified`

-As an alternate method of synchronizing participant summary records, you can use this API call to return 'participantId' and 'lastModified' values for all records.
-This allows you to see which records are new and which have changed if you are storing these records in your system.

-    GET /ParticipantSummary/Modified

-For service accounts access, the awardee parameter is required.
-Only records matching the awardee will be returned.

-    GET /ParticipantSummary/Modified?awardee=PITT

 See FHIR search prefixes below

 Synchronize Participant Summary last modified link.